Complete Guide to Construction Project Management Supremacy

 Moving to the:

-Cost-reimbursement Contract
+Cost-Reimbursement Contract

 This type of contract is also called the Cost Plus contract.
 It is usually used for projects that require a lot of creativity.
 And as with any creative process during these projects, many ideas arise, which bring unforeseen expenses.